SorenHelhoski/Ejecta/README.md

 # Ejecta
+For use in analyzing the properties of ejecta from an iSALE impact

-Creat a directory in the same folder that Chicxulub, Plotting, etc directories are in
+Create a directory in the same folder that Chicxulub, Plotting, etc directories are in

-you MUST Create a text document called 'data.txt' in this directory
+IMPORTANT: Create a text document called 'data.txt' in this new directory

 Change the parameters in ejecta_search.py to the desired values

-run ejecta_search.py
+run ejecta_search.py which searches through the timesteps of 'jdata.dat' from the desired simulation

-aux_library doesn't need to be run, it's just a library
+aux_library doesn't need to be run, contains Binning and KDE functions

 the remaining files are different graphing programs